bbalboa/dedpool/README.md

-# HACKTHEIRL - Team dedpool
+# HACKTHEIRL - Team dedpool - Smart Baffle Box

-Goal: Capture and analyze data for alerting and predictive blooms
+## Goals:

-Who - Baffle Box locations
+1. Mitigate bio-matter from entering water ways.

-What - Mitigation via sensors to capture data (phosphate, nitrates, etc.)
+1. Capture NPK (Nitrogen, Phosurus, Potasium) readings & send to reporting dashboard.

-Where - IRL
+1. Monitor Baffle Box contents & report when it needs to be emptied.

-How - Reporting dashboard
+1. Empower biologists with additional data that may one day lead to accurate bloom prediction.

-Why - Active health reporting on IRL, preventative action to decrease blooms and pollutants
+## Open Questions:

-# Challenges
+Where to locate the baffle box's for maximum effectiveness?

 Power - Solar